Page of Cups

-Tarot cards are used throughout much of Europe to play tarot card games.

-In English-speaking countries, where the games are largely unknown, Tarot cards came to be utilized primarily for divinatory purposes.

 Divination usage

 This card can represent a sweet-natured child who loves home life and family but may struggle in school.
 This child enjoys the arts and is very spiritual.
 This child is considered to be a dreamer.
 The child may be psychic.
 Often depicted as a child because of their symbolism of optimism and growth.
 With the child's less serious approach to life, they attract happiness.

 This page has a powerful imagination and intuition, as well.
 Creativity and vision are among this person's blessings.
 The page's positive outlook often creates great opportunity and results.
 This card is centered on emotion and opening up those emotions to allow compassion and love for others.

 As a situation it represents an opportunity for artistic or creative learning and expansion.
 Often used to bring new opportunities for relationships.

 Known to bring good news.
 Reveals emotional, intimate, and spiritual needs of a person.